Salabat (Traditional Filipino Ginger Tea)

 WHAT'S SPECIAL

-This healing Filipino ginger tea (Salabat) is a cherished family remedy that combines fresh ginger's potent medicinal properties with honey's natural sweetness, creating a soothing and comforting drink that's especially powerful during cold season, perfect for sore throats, and beloved by generations of Filipino families for both its therapeutic benefits and heartwarming taste.
+This healing Filipino ginger tea (Salabat) recipe is a cherished family remedy that combines fresh ginger's potent medicinal properties with honey's natural sweetness, creating a soothing and comforting drink that's especially powerful during cold season, perfect for sore throats, and beloved by generations of Filipino families for both its therapeutic benefits and heartwarming taste.

-Salabat (Traditional Filipino Ginger Tea) Ingredients
+Ingredients for Salabat (Traditional Filipino Ginger Tea)

 Salabat (Traditional Filipino Ginger Tea)